helenedraux/helenedraux.github.io-src/content/adding-a-"reveal-code"-button-on-jupyter-notebook-hosted-in-pelican.md

 ```

 I noticed that there was only one class different between both div: `text_cell` or `code_cell`.
 Well named I guess!

-My idea was then to write a javascript function which adds a `button` before `code_cell` and hides/shows the `code_cell`.
-Once I've added a button, the HTML code would become like this:
+My idea was then to write a JavaScript function to add a `button` before `code_cell` and hides/shows the `code_cell`.
+Once the button is added, the HTML code would become like this:

 ```
 <div class="cell border-box-sizing text_cell rendered">